-The Company will issue 5,333 shares of Class C Convertible Preferred Stock and warrants to purchase 28,000 shares of Class C Convertible Preferred Stock exercisable at \$.01 per share for \$30 million in total consideration to an affiliate of its senior lender in connection with the recent financing described above.
+The Company will issue 5,333 shares of Class C Convertible Preferred Stock and warrants to purchase 28,000 shares of Class C Convertible Preferred Stock exercisable at \$.01 per share for \$30 million in total consideration to Chase Equity Associates, L.P. in connection with the recent financing described above.
 Each share of Class C preferred stock is convertible into one share of common stock and will have a liquidation preference of \$900 per share.

-The Shareholders and Board of Directors Gofen and Glossberg, Inc.
+The Shareholders and Board of Directors Gofen and Glossberg, Inc. $\,$